brianchuchua/technical-reading-notes/books/fundamentals/clean-code.md

 * He shows how his original draft started clean, but became a festering pile once he started adding different argument types.
   * He reached a stopping point and began refactoring.
 * There's no substitution to reading the chapter.
 He covers much of what his book has taught.
 * He ends with the assertion that code working is not enough.
-It must be kept clean and simple continously.
+It must be kept clean and simple continuously.
   * TDD is a big element in this.
 Starting with a full suite of tests out of the gate gives confidence during refactoring and makes code testable.

 ## Chapter 15 - JUnit Internals